Cystoisospora belli

 OTHER INFORMATION

-• Other agents with case report level data reporting successes/failures include nitazoxanide, albendazole, spiramycin, doxycycline, roxithromycin, diclazuril (veterinary compound).
+• Other agents with case report level data reporting successes/failures include nitazoxanide, albendazole, spiramycin, doxycycline, roxithromycin, and diclazuril (veterinary compound).

 • No cases of IRIS have been reported with the institution of ART in HIV-infected patients with cytoisosporiasis.